-Blue water consumption (M3 Mg-1) of agricultural feedstocks are estimated using a calculation framework (i.e., Penman-Monteith) that was intended to develop irrigation schedules for individual fields using crop yields and crop evapotranspiration rates.
-However, BioSpatial H2O specifically does not model “actual” blue water consumption.
-Actual blue water consumption represents what a farmer applied and what is used by an agricultural crop.
-Actual water consumption is likely lower than a theoretical “full yield” water consumption depending on the individual producer’s risk tolerance and resulting acceptance of yield reductions (Allen et al. 1998).
+Blue water consumption (M3 Mg-1) of agricultural feedstocks is estimated using a calculation framework (i.e., Penman-Monteith) that was intended to develop irrigation schedules for individual fields using crop yields and crop evapotranspiration rates.
+However, BioSpatial H2O does not model “actual” blue water consumption.
+Actual blue water consumption represents what a farmer applied in a given time period and what is used by an agricultural crop.
+Actual water consumption is likely lower than a theoretical “full yield” water consumption, depending on the individual producer’s risk tolerance and resulting acceptance of yield reductions (Allen et al. 1998).
 For example, farmers may deliberately not irrigate if local water resources are restricted (e.g., by physical availability, lack of irrigation infrastructure, or by public policy) or market conditions are such that irrigation is not cost-effective.
 Water consumption behavior and its effects have been measured differently across studies (Yeh et al. 2011).

 BioSpatial H2O does not make assumptions regarding producer- and field-level management decisions.
-BioSpatial H2O does not use irrigation survey data such as from the USDA because the model is intended to be flexible for eventually estimating potential future scenarios in which other crops are grown, other climatic conditions are assumed, or other irrigation behaviors may occur.
+Neither does BioSpatial H2O use irrigation survey data, such as those from the USDA, because the model is intended to be flexible for eventually estimating potential future scenarios in which other crops are grown, other climatic conditions are assumed, or other irrigation behaviors may occur.
 The Penman-Monteith framework, as applied in BioSpatial H2O, calculates the blue water footprint as the difference between the crop’s physiological requirement for water and what is supplied by soil water (i.e., green water).
 The blue water footprint, as calculated in this model, is affected by an assumed tolerance to crop yield loss.
 For purposes of illustration, we have assumed this parameter to be zero.
-In other words we assume that there is no tolerance for yield reduction.
+In other words, we assume that there is no tolerance for yield reduction.
 Blue water results from BioSpatial H2O should be viewed as the “theoretical” and/or “maximum” blue water footprint.
-In practices there will be some level of tolerance to yield that varies over geographic areas.
-The model output could be modified to be water minimizing with the appropriate input data.
+In practice, there will be some level of tolerance to yield loss that varies over geographic areas.
+The model output could be modified to minimize water use with the appropriate input data, but the model’s limitations with regards to blue water footprinting and any assumptions a model user makes about the tolerance for yield losses should be clearly documented with results.

-The SD model calculates green and blue water consumption for aggregate agricultural crops where SSURGO2.1/STATSGO2 data are available in order to reduce run-times.
-Default BioSpatial H2O outputs include blue and green water for the following aggregated crop categories: perennial forage, annual forage, corn grain, feed crop, fiber crop, spring grains, oil crop, sugar crop, winter grains and soybeans; additional aggregations of SSURGO2.1/STATSGO2 crops are also possible.
+As a default, the SD model calculates green and blue water consumption for aggregate agricultural crops where SSURGO2.1/STATSGO2 data are available to reduce run-times.
+Default BioSpatial H2O outputs include blue and green water for the following aggregated crop categories: perennial forage, annual forage, corn grain, soybeans, feed crop, fiber crop, spring grains, oil crop, sugar crop, and winter grains; additional aggregations of SSURGO2.1/STATSGO2 crops are also possible.

 The “product-purpose” allocation approach is used in our model with regard to attributing a given water footprint to an agricultural crop/product.
-For example, the water footprint attributed to growing corn grain is fully attributed the corn grain.
+For example, the water footprint attributed to growing corn grain is fully attributed to the corn grain.
 However, if one were to include the harvest of corn grain and corn stover, the water footprint could be easily be allocated among the respective harvested portions of the crop using any number of user-defined allocation methods.
+Allocation assumptions should be clearly documented by BioSpatial H2O users.